ProfPAThomas/py-galaxies/docs/jb_pygal/developers/results.rst

    :width: 49%
    :alt: The stellar content of galaxies at the current day versus the mass of the host halo

 These plot shows the stellar content of galaxies versus that of the subhalo (left) and halo (right).
-For these Millennium trees the only difference is that the right hand plot shows additional `orphan` galaxies whose host (sub)halo has been disrupted: ie where halos have merged together.
+For these Millennium trees the main difference is that the right hand plot shows additional `orphan` galaxies whose host (sub)halo has been disrupted: ie where halos have merged together.

 .. image:: figs/pre_CPU_optimisation/python_gal_stars_halo_ratio.png
    :width: 99%